Sharkow/Demo/README.md

 #### ImageSphere.as [ActionScript 3, 2011]
 Builds a live 3D-sphere of arbitrary images (passed as arguments).<br>
 ImageSphere_render.png shows the result.<br>
-It was done in browser using video card for rendering.<br>
+It was done in browser using gpu for rendering.<br>
 The code makes use of the spherical coordinate system to position images correctly.<br>
 #### Main.java [Java, 2011]
 This solves a mathematical problem from HeadHunter challenge.<br>